“Everything We Know about … ” is Paste’s series of deep dives into the forthcoming projects we’re most excited about. Explore them all here.

 Amazon renewed the series for a second season in mid-November.

 In January, Amazon confirmed the series’ main cast, which includes: Robert Aramayo, Mawle, Kavenagh, Morfydd Clark, Ema Horvath, Owain Arthur, Nazanin Boniadi, Tom Budge, Morfydd Clark, Ismael Cruz Córdova, Tyroe Muhafidin, Sophia Nomvete, Megan Richards, Dylan Smith, Charlie Vickers and Daniel Weyman.
 Poulter reportedly dropped out of the project due to scheduling conflicts.
+Maxim Baldry then joined the cast in early March.

 Keep your Sauron-like eye trained on this space for further updates.